jfcantin/coursera-getncleandata/README.md

 Fix the variable names
 Create and save a version with an average of each variable for each activity and each subject.

-#### Post 1.
-The consensus for all previous groups is that it was the information you created a mean for by subject/activity as this is the only data the step by step characterises as tidy.
-To go through it:

-Merges the training and the test sets to create one data set.
--Combine the data together

-Extracts only the measurements on the mean and standard deviation for each measurement.
--Find the relevant columns and use them

-Uses descriptive activity names to name the activities in the data set -Rename the numeric activity labels with names

-Appropriately labels the data set with descriptive activity names.
-- Horrible wording that should get changed in the next run, but fix the column labels to describe what the column represents

-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
--Create your summary data

-There is actually no tidy data set specified before this last step.
-I agree most people will be creating a new data set for stage 2-4, but you could do those steps operating on the original data (for instance deleting the columns where the name is not relevant).

 ### From the project instructions:

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
-The goal is to prepare tidy data that can be used for later analysis.
-You will be graded by your peers on a series of yes/no questions related to the project.

 You will be required to submit:
 1. a tidy data set as described below,